Making TV Ads with TEGNA’s Top Experts

 TV advertising is the most economical way to reach your brand’s ideal audience.
 But how do you create ads that move the needle?
 And where do you place them?
 KARE 11’s Joanie Kraus, Michelle Redberg, and Sara Nellermoe are here with their best practice tips and tricks to help brands grow business with strong TV advertising.

 TV advertising is an important staple in American culture, from the catchphrases you’ll never forget to the jingles you can’t get out of your head.
-Not only is watching TV one of America’s favorite pastimes, but TV ads are also the top way to influence a consumer’s buying decisions and earn brand recognition in the local community or on a national stage.
+Not only is watching TV one of America’s favorite pastimes, but TV ads are also the top way to influence a consumer’s buying decisions, earn brand recognition, and build brand fame in the local community or on a national stage.

 But how do you make TV ads that move the needle?
 And where do you place them?